jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are five German traffic signs that I found on the web, each of them of different size and next to its its processed version in 32x32 ratio:

 ![alt text][test1] ![alt text][test1-32x32]